w3f/Grants-Program/applications/finddata.md

 ### Token Distribution

 1 billion FDNs will be issued, 100 million forLiquiditymanagement, 220 million for team motivation,180 million for early investors, 350 million for node rewards, and150 millionfor community governance.
-Theforthyear began to issue8%, thefifithyear to issue7%...
-Up to the tenth year of3% additional issue, thereafter each year3% additional issue, part of the additional issue as a nodal award issued.
+Theforthyear began to issue 8%, thefifithyear to issue 7%...
+Up to the tenth year of3% additional issue, thereafter each year 3% additional issue, part of the additional issue as a nodal award issued.

 ### Ecosystem Fit